Climate change is in the news increasingly often, and you may have heard the term Climate Emergency to describe what is happening.

 And on 16 October, we took part in a webinar with Zero Carbon Dorset to highlight local opportunities for generating renewable and low-carbon energy.
 This is part of our aim to gather views from local stakeholders as we finalise our proposals for the ERF and ensure the very best project is developed, making the most of the renewable and low-carbon energy that it will generate.

-We really want to hear the views of local stakeholders on all aspects of our proposals to recycle more, generate more low-carbon energy, use the energy locally and promote action on the climate emergency through education – please read our FAQ to find out more and then complete our consultation questionnaire to give us your views and if you wish to book a slot to come and learn more about the proposal please book here.
+We really want to hear the views of local stakeholders on all aspects of our proposals to recycle more, generate more low-carbon energy, use the energy locally and promote action on the climate emergency through education – please read our Eco Park FAQ Autumn Newsletter to find out more and then complete our consultation questionnaire to give us your views.